1. We approach to the stand confidently, but polite.

 9. Accurately inhale the aroma of a bud, THE FLOWER SHOULD SMELL AS THE FLOWER.

-10. Look at the small green leaflets under the bud; they should embrace the bud as a small children’s handle and they do not to have be turned off, drooped or dangled downwards.
+10. Look at the small green leaflets under the bud; they should embrace the bud as a small children’s handle and they do not have to be turned off, drooped or dangled downwards.

 If there were used not quite fresh flowers, they were in compositions in which they stood, it is necessary to say, that long enough, a big cut was made because of the flowers were cut too short.
 If to thrust such a flower in oasis correctly (it is a green sponge), it will stay long enough time.

-The rose stays long better, if accurately to remove the thorns from the stalk with knife, without injuring stalk itself.
+The rose stays long better, if accurately to remove the thorns from the stalk with a knife, without injuring stalk itself.

-Alstroemerias stay long better, if to remove the leaves from the stalk.
+Alstroemerias stay long better if to remove the leaves from the stalk.